mkashirin/mkashirin/README.md

 # Hi!

-My name is Micheal, I am a student at Russian Technological University MIREA.
+My name is Michael, I am a student at Russian Technological University MIREA.
 And I am obsessed with building things from scratch!

 ## Languages